kserve/community/docs/general-technical-review-cncf-incubating.md

   * Describe the project’s resource requirements, including CPU, Network and Memory.

   * Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage.
-    - Ephermal storage is needed for models downloaded local to the Pod
+    - Ephermal storage is needed for models downloaded local to the Pod.
     - Persistence storage is used for loading models using PV/PVC

   * Please outline the project’s API Design: